cloudflare/privacy-gateway-client-library/README.md

     -o ./target/jniLibs build --release
 ```

-To use from java create 'OHttpNativeWrapper.java' with contets (the class name and the package are important because of jni conventions)
+To use from java create 'OHttpNativeWrapper.java' with contents (the class name and the package are important because of JNI conventions)

 ```java
 package org.platform;